2018 INFO: Summer Craft Fair July 13–22, 2018. Fall Craft Fair October 4 – 21, 2018.

-The Gatlinburg Craftsmen’s Fair celebrated 40 years of continuous activity in 2015.
+The Gatlinburg Craftsmen’s Fair has been running continuously since 1975.
 It opens twice a year, running for 10 days in July and 18 days in October.
 The fair has become one of the nation’s best craft fairs, consistently voted one of the Southeast’s “Most Popular Events”.
 What makes it so special?

 The setting must surely help.
 Gatlinburg is nestled in the Tennessee Smoky Mountains on the edge of Great Smoky Mountains National Park, America’s most popular national park.
 Some 9 million visitors come to the area every year, which provides a strong economic base to support a market for unique, handmade products.